Baby awake in crib

 Am I the only one struggling with short naps?

 No!
-In fact, one of the most common questions Moms on Call receives is in regards to naps!
-Short naps, to be exact.
-If you are experiencing short naps, your questions likely look like the ones below.
+In fact, one of the most common questions Moms on Call receives is in regards to short naps.
+If you are dealing with a newborn taking short naps, your questions might look like the ones below:

 • I am having such a hard time with 30-45 minute naps.
 Is there something I'm doing wrong?